flutter-it/docs/docs/documentation/watch_it/watching_streams_and_futures.md

 <<< @/../code_samples/lib/watch_it/watch_future_allow_change.dart#example

 **What happens with `allowFutureChange: true`:**
-- `watchFuture` detects when the future instance changes
+- The selector function is called and evaluated on every build
-- Starts watching the new future
+- If the future instance changed, `watchFuture` starts watching the new future
 - Widget rebuilds when the new future completes
 - Previous future completion is ignored